I just wanted to share an old story about one of my previous clients, who we will call Andrea.

 4 – Glue Together With Self-Care: You need to meet your emotional needs at the end of the day.

-To stop sugar cravings, let’s start where Andrea started.
+To stop sugar cravings, let’s start with Andrea’s story.

 Andrea would sneak sugar all the time at work.
 She’d have sugar in her pocket, in her car, at her desk, and of course at every meal.

 She’d have little candies by her toothbrush and little candies by her bedside.

 Andrea would always be popping sugar candies and little sweets just like an addict would.

 Andrea was doing fine in life though.